NBC's Chuck Todd lays into his network for hiring former RNC chief Ronna McDaniel as an analyst

 One of the network's platforms is the cable network MSNBC, which appeals to liberal viewers.
 The Wall Street Journal reported on Sunday that MSNBC's president, Rashida Jones, had told employees that the network has no plans to have McDaniel on the channel.

 MSNBC would not comment on that report on Sunday.
-An MSNBC executive, who spoke on condition of anonymity because the person would not publicly discuss internal matters, said it would be up to individual network shows to decide whether or not the bring McDaniel on — not that there is a network-wide ban.
+An MSNBC executive, who spoke on condition of anonymity because the person would not publicly discuss internal matters, said it would be up to individual network shows to decide whether to bring McDaniel on — not that there is a network-wide ban.

 THERE'S A HISTORY OF POLITICIANS AS COMMENTATORS

 It's not unusual for television news outlets to hire politicians as analysts and commentators.
-One of McDaniel's predecessors at the RNC, Michael Steele, is an MSNBC contributor who host a weekend news program there.
+One of McDaniel's predecessors at the RNC, Michael Steele, is an MSNBC contributor who hosts a weekend news program there.
 CBS News faced some backlash for hiring two former officials in the Trump administration, Reince Priebus and Mick Mulvaney, as analysts.
+Alyssa Farah Griffin, a former White House communications director during the Trump administration, became a CNN political commentator.

 But McDaniel's tacit endorsement of Trump's false claims that the outcome of the 2020 presidential election was fraudulent makes her hiring even more sensitive, given the continuing legal and political ripples of the Jan.
 6, 2021, siege at the U.S. Capitol that was an outgrowth of the fraud allegations.